 The business implications extend beyond individual authors.
 Kindle Unlimited subscribers will gain access to a dramatically expanded international catalog, while Amazon captures more market share in Spanish-speaking regions where Apple Books and local platforms have made inroads.

 Timing matters here.
-The global e-book market is projected to reach $15.9 billion by 2025, with non-English content representing the fastest growth segment. recently launched similar AI translation tools for Instagram creators, while expanded Teams translation capabilities, showing how tech giants are racing to capture cross-language content opportunities.
+The global e-book market is projected to reach $15.9 billion by 2025, with non-English content representing the fastest growth segment.
+Meta recently launched similar AI translation tools for Instagram creators, while Microsoft expanded Teams translation capabilities, showing how tech giants are racing to capture cross-language content opportunities.